 Carole Ho, M.D. has served as our Chief Medical Officer and Head of Development since June 2015.
-Dr. Ho currently serves on the board of directors of Beam Therapeutics.
-Dr. Ho joined Denali from Genentech, where she held various roles of increasing responsibility between 2007 and 2015; from October 2014 to June 2015, Dr. Ho served as Vice President, Non-Oncology Early Clinical Development; from November 2013 to October 2014, Dr. Ho served as Senior Group Medical Director, Early Clinical Development; from April 2011 to November 2013, Dr. Ho served as Group Medical Director, Early Clinical Development; from June 2009 to April 2011, Dr. Ho served as Group Medical Director, Early Clinical Development; from Movember 2006 to October 2007, Dr. Ho served as Associate Medical Director at Johnson & Johnson, a health care products company.
+Dr. Ho joined Denali from Genentech, where she held various roles of increasing responsibility between 2007 and 2015; from October 2014 to June 2015, Dr. Ho served as Vice President, Non-Oncology Early Clinical Development; from November 2013 to October 2014, Dr. Ho served as Senior Group Medical Director, Early Clinical Development; from April 2011 to November 2013, Dr. Ho served as Group Medical Director, Early Clinical Development; from June 2009 to April 2011, Dr. Ho served as Group Medical Director Global Product Development (Inflammation); and from October 2007 to June 2009, Dr. Ho served as Medical Director, Early Clinical Development.
+From November 2006 to October 2007, Dr. Ho served as Associate Medical Director at Johnson & Johnson, a health care products company.
 From June 2002 to November 2006, she was an instructor in the Department of Neurology and Neurological Sciences at Stanford University.
 Dr. Ho completed a residency in neurology at Partners Neurology Residency of the Massachusetts General and Brigham and Women's Hospital and was board certified in neurology and psychiatry between 2004 and 2014.
-Dr. Ho received her M.D. from Cornell University and her B.S. in Biochemical Sciences from Harvard College.
+Dr. Ho currently serves on the board of directors of Beam Therapeutics and NGM Biopharmaceutics Inc. Dr. Ho received her M.D. from Cornell University and her B.S. in Biochemical Sciences from Harvard College.